-The (eventual) result is a harder, slicker, drier material.
+The (eventual) result is that your latex palms will become a harder, slicker, drier material.

 Why Use KEEPER BALM®?

-KEEPER BALM, on the other hand, is a recipe of all natural polymers (oils and waxes), very much like real latex.
+In contrast to Vaseline, KEEPER BALM, is a recipe of all natural polymers (oils and waxes) that is very much like real latex.
 Basically, they’re open-minded molecules, but they aren’t… uhhh… psycho, like Vaseline.
 Since they’re their own group, they adhere to the latex, without modifying the molecular structure.

 Think of KEEPER BALM like a confident girlfriend who likes hanging out with you, but won’t try to turn you into something you don’t want to be.

 The end result is a goalkeeper glove that maintains it’s natural moisture and pliability, while enhancing the grip – FOREVER.

 Q: So, why do professional goalkeepers use Vaseline, if it will ruin their gloves?